jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

       - WEP is defined by the original IEEE 802.11 standard
       - WEP uses a predefined shared Rivest Cipher 4 (RC4) secret key for both authentication (SKA) and encryption
       - Shared key is static
-      - WEP is weak from RC4 implementation flaws
+      - WEP is weak from RC4 implementation flaws (short, static IV sent in cleartext, IV is part of encryption key, and no integrity protection)
     - **Wi-Fi Protected Access (WPA)**: a security standard for wireless network computing devices; developed by the Wi-Fi Alliance to provide better data encryption and user authentication than WEP, which was the original Wi-Fi security standard
       - **Temporal Key Integrity Protocol (TKIP)**: an encryption protocol that was part of the WPA protocol; TKIP was designed to replace the insecure WEP encryption protocol,TKIP is no longer considered secure and has been deprecated
     - **Wi-Fi Protected Access II (WPA2)**: